Updated on January 8, 2025

 Ambien addiction treatment is available.
 Here are some options to treat Ambien addiction:

-• Traditional therapy to unpack triggers that cause you to abuse Ambien
+• Traditional therapy: It helps unpack triggers that cause you to abuse Ambien.

-• Inpatient or outpatient rehabilitation centers to help safely wean you off of Ambien
+• Inpatient or outpatient rehabilitation centers: These can help in safely weaning you off of Ambien.

-If you or someone you know has an addiction to prescription medications, reach out to your healthcare provider and treatment programs in your area for help.
+If you or someone you know has an addiction to prescription medications, we strongly suggest reaching out to your healthcare provider.
+They can recommend treatment programs in your area to help you get better.

 Get matched with an affordable mental health counselor